Laudarisd/Smart-Retail-Project/README.md

 Test
 =====
- Main part of the project is to combine two results (load cell and AI) and visualize it on the screen when customer buys something.
+ Main part of the project is to combine two results (load cell and AI) and visualize it on the GUI when customer buys something.
 On the screen we gave positive value for buying products and negative value for returning products.

 **Images**